-The computing curriculum is based on the National curriculum objectives for KS1 and KS2 as covered within the ‘Purple Mash’ scheme of work for discrete units but also taught through cross curricular links where possible.
+The computing curriculum is based on the National curriculum objectives for KS1 and KS2 through both discrete units but also taught through cross curricular links where possible.
 Computing is covered within each year group, rather than coverage across the phase.
 Progression is maintained through the phases by following the specific year group objectives, which build upon prior learning from the previous year.

 Digital Literacy is consistently covered throughout all classes both within discrete lessons and as a tool to demonstrate, present and rehears knowledge, understanding and skills within other subjects.